Persecution of Jews

-The persecution of Jews has been a major event in Jewish history, prompting shifting waves of refugees and the formation of diaspora communities.
-As early as 605 BCE, Jews who lived in the Neo-Babylonian Empire were persecuted and deported.
-Antisemitism was also practiced by the governments of many different empires (Roman empire) and the adherents of many different religions (Christianity), and it was also widespread in many different regions of the world (Middle East and Islamic).
+The persecution of Jews is a major component of Jewish history, and has prompted shifting waves of refugees and the formation of diaspora communities around the world.
+The earliest major event was in 597 BCE, when the Neo-Babylonian Empire conquered the Kingdom of Judah and then persecuted and exiled its Jewish subjects.
+Antisemitism has been widespread across many regions of the world and practiced by many different empires, governments, and adherents of other religions.

-Jews were commonly used as scapegoats for tragedies and disasters such as in the Black Death Persecutions, the 1066 Granada Massacre, the Massacre of 1391 in Spain, the many Pogroms in the Russian Empire, and the tenets of Nazism prior to and during World War II, which led to The Holocaust and the murder of six million Jews.
+Jews have been commonly used as scapegoats for tragedies and disasters such as in the Black Death persecutions, the 1066 Granada massacre, the Massacre of 1391 in Spain, the many pogroms in the Russian Empire, and the ideology of Nazism, which led to the Holocaust, the systematic murder of six million Jews during World War II.

+Ancient history

 Neo-Babylonian Empire

-The Babylonian captivity or the Babylonian exile is the period in Jewish history during which a large number of Judeans from the ancient Kingdom of Judah were captives in Babylon, the capital city of the Neo-Babylonian Empire, following their defeat in the Jewish–Babylonian War and the destruction of Solomon's Temple in Jerusalem.
+The Babylonian captivity or the Babylonian exile is the period in Jewish history during which a large number of Judeans from the ancient Kingdom of Judah were captives in Babylon, the capital city of the Neo-Babylonian Empire, following their defeat in the Jewish–Babylonian war and the destruction of Solomon's Temple in Jerusalem.
 The event is described in the Hebrew Bible, and its historicity is supported by archaeological and non-biblical evidence.

-After the Battle of Carchemish in 605 BCE, the Babylonian king Nebuchadnezzar II besieged Jerusalem, which resulted in tribute being paid by the Judean king Jehoiakim.
+After the Battle of Carchemish in 605 BC, the Babylonian king Nebuchadnezzar II besieged Jerusalem, which resulted in tribute being paid by the Judean king Jehoiakim.
 In the fourth year of Nebuchadnezzar II's reign, Jehoiakim refused to pay further tribute.
 This led to another siege of the city in Nebuchadnezzar II's seventh year that culminated in the death of Jehoiakim and the exile to Babylonia of his successor Jeconiah, his court and many others.

 Jeconiah's successor Zedekiah and others were exiled in Nebuchadnezzar II's 18th year.
 A later deportation occurred in Nebuchadnezzar II's 23rd year.
 The dates, numbers of deportations, and numbers of deportees given in the biblical accounts vary.
-These deportations are dated to 597 BCE for the first, with others dated at 587/586 BCE, and 582/581 BCE respectively.
+These deportations are dated to 597 BC for the first, with others dated at 587/586 BC, and 582/581 BC respectively.

-Seleucids
+Seleucid Empire

 When Judea fell under the authority of the Seleucid Empire, the process of Hellenization was enforced by law.
 This effectively meant requiring pagan religious practice.
-In 167 BCE Jewish sacrifice was forbidden, sabbaths and feasts were banned and circumcision was outlawed.
+In 167 BC Jewish sacrifice was forbidden, sabbaths and feasts were banned and circumcision was outlawed.
 Altars to Greek gods were set up and animals prohibited to Jews were sacrificed on them.
 The Olympian Zeus was placed on the altar of the Temple.
 Possession of Jewish scriptures was made a capital offense.

 Roman Empire

-The Jewish Encyclopaedia refers to the persecution of Jews and the paganization of Jerusalem during the reign of Emperor Hadrian (117-138 AD):
+The Jewish Encyclopaedia refers to the antisemitic persecution of Jews and the paganization of Jerusalem during the reign of Emperor Hadrian (117–138 AD):